jchiang87/htcondor_monitor/README.md

 ### Add a custom task

-1. Add a new Jinja2 template string to `TEMPLATES` in `prompts/builder.py`.
+1. Add a new Jinja2 template string to `HYBRID_TEMPLATES` in `builder.py`.
+2. Add a corresponding orchestrator function in `orchestrators.py` and register it in `ORCHESTRATORS`.
-2. Optionally add a dedicated cron script in `cron/`.
+3. Optionally add a dedicated cron script in `cron/`.
-3. No other changes needed — the CLI picks up all keys in `TEMPLATES` automatically.
+4. No other changes needed — the CLI picks up all keys in `ORCHESTRATORS` automatically.

 ### Add a custom OpenSearch tool